nathan-mersha/gennode/README.md

 > `$ npm run apidoc`

 > `$ npm run test`

-> On some platforms --exit flag may not work, so consider remove if the script fails

 > This will insure all of the files are generated.